 [Table 2 approximately here]

-Including a proxy for the cost of conservation or management action (Supplementary Material) had an effect of making the both the spatial priority patterns and performance between the different methods more similar.
+Including a proxy for the cost of conservation or management action (Supplementary Material) resulted in making the both the spatial priority patterns and performance between the different methods becoming more similar.
 [TBA] (describe where the results are to be found)

 4. Discussion

-While the origin and computational implementation of the different methods compared in this study is different, the spatial priority patterns produced by and the overall performance of the different methods were very similar.
+While the origin and computational implementation of the different methods compared in this study are different, the spatial priority patterns produced by and the overall performance of the different methods were very similar.
 The similarities can be explained upon reconsidering the method designs and especially our implementation of the methods.
 To avoid apples-and-oranges comparisons, we chose methods that are variations on the same underlying concept and harmonized the implementations as far as the methods allowed.

 4.1 Priority rank patterns

-The overall similarity in terms of correlation over the whole priority ranking produced by the different methods was very high: as measured by the correlation between priority rank rasters, RWR and ILP were practically the same for ES and BD, and ZON was very similar (Fig. 3).
+The overall similarity in the spatial priority patterns produced by the different methods was very high: as measured by the correlation between priority rank rasters, RWR and ILP were practically the same for ES and BD, and ZON was very similar (Fig. 3).
 This similarity also applies to the spatial overlap between best (and worst) 10% of the solution for RWR and ILP, but less for the best 10% of the solution for ZON and the two other methods.
 Conspicuously, the worst 10% of the solution for ZON and the two other methods were again very similar.
-While overall correlations and overlaps are determined especially by the lower ranks, it is the higher ranks (i.e. the high-priority areas) that are more interesting as these typically determine where different actions (such as setting aside areas, or management actions) are targeted.
+While overall correlations and overlaps are determined especially by the lower ranks (e.g. the lower 90% fraction), it is the higher ranks (i.e. the top 10% fraction or the high-priority areas) that are more interesting as these typically determine where different actions (such as setting aside areas, or management actions) are targeted.
 Our results show that it is especially those areas where variations between methods become apparent.
 For ALL, however, the spatial overlap for the top 10% fraction was surprisingly low between RWR and ILP.
 This is most likely due to the implementation of ILP and the way in which we weight the feature groups (ES and BD) in the combined optimization.